holium/bounties/tome-db.md

 The log and feed implementation will be fairly similar, which is why they are bundled together.

+### Milestone 3 - Blob store

+For this milestone to be complete, there needs to be:
+- `%tome-api`: implements the api layer for handling requests from the UI and pokes/watches from other ships.
+Also, this should implement permissions.
+- `%tome-blob`: a simple agent that stores IPFS metadata.
+- `@urbit/tome-db/blob`: implements the `%tome-blob` functionality in the javascript library.
+Does the actual uploading of a file to IPFS, which then communicates to the tome backend, storing the metadata and hash.

 ## Requirements
 - At least three years of professional programming experience
 - Demonstrable experience with writing Gall agents